bookworm/nooku_breakdown/notes/notes.md

 Th dispatcher appears to be nothing more than an advanced command chain.
 Most everything is routed through `__call()` which then takes those methods and routes them to commands (with callbacks).
 Time to start re-coding.

+# Misc

+It seems like everything in `http/` deadsl with the request/response headers.
+Mapping them to something meaningful.
+Request/Controller classes is where the actuall http shit really happens.
+It seems there is concept of response classes, these are the controllers.